netlify/labs/features/api-authentication/documentation/README.md

 ## Samples

 Stay tuned!
 Code samples coming shortly.
+You will need to use the [`@netlify/functions`](https://www.npmjs.com/package/@netlify/functions) package to access the API tokens.

 ## Supported API providers